Attention University of Arizona Undergraduates:

 If you want to expand your universe and get paid for it too, then we have the job for you!

-Can you imagine yourself working with a faculty mentor to probe the origins of the universe?
-To develop a lunar rover controlled over the internet?
-To create innovative educational materials for teaching science in elementary and secondary schools?
+Can you imagine yourself working with a faculty mentor to develop a lunar rover controlled over the internet?
 To study the effects of zero-gravity on muscles and other organ systems?
 To devise a system for "mining" fuel from the Martian atmosphere?
 Or to study the effects of climatic and other changes on planet Earth?

 Imagine no more.
 The UA/NASA Space Grant Program will employ University of Arizona (UA) undergraduate students for 10-20 hours per week during the academic year to work alongside upper-level graduate students and practicing scientists.
 We seek a diverse group of students that are dedicated, enthusiastic, and eager to learn.
 You do not need to be a rocket scientist to participate, but you do need to be pursuing a STEM major to apply.
 Applications are especially encouraged from members of underrepresented minority groups and from women.

 If you are ready for a challenge, apply today.
 For more information, contact Michelle Coe, Arizona Space Grant Manager, at (520) 621-8556 or by email at PG4gdWVycz0iem52eWdiOnpucGJyQHljeS5uZXZtYmFuLnJxaCI+em5wYnJAeWN5Lm5ldm1iYW4ucnFoPC9uPg==.